RHODE ISLAND SPCA

 What services do you provide?

 The Rhode Island SPCA provides adoption and rehoming services, veterinary care, humane education, training support and pet owner assistance programs.
-The Rhode Island SPCA is also the only organization in the state that can legally investigate and prosecute cases of animal cruelty and neglect and takes an active role in legislative matters concerning the welfare of all animals in our state.
+It also has an active law enforcement division and is the only humane organization in Rhode Island authorized to investigate and prosecute cases of animal cruelty and neglect.
+In addition, the Rhode Island SPCA actively promotes legislative initiatives aimed at improving the welfare of all animals in our state.

 How do I adopt?